celsowm/metal-orm/docs/relations/limitations-found.md

 6. **Consider query complexity** when designing relation structures

 These limitations are primarily architectural choices or bugs that developers should be aware of when designing their data access patterns.

+## Bug Fix Plans

+1. **Self-referencing join aliasing** - When `relation-service.joinRelation` builds joins for a self-relation, it should detect when an alias is necessary (i.e., when the same table already appears in the query), create or reuse a stable alias, and pass it into `createJoinNode`.
+Extend join metadata so the alias is recorded alongside the join node, then update the relation join-condition builder (`relation-conditions.ts`) to render ON/WHERE predicates and projection columns using the chosen alias instead of the base table name.
+Add the aliasing logic only when needed to avoid redundant layers of naming, and keep projection rewriting in sync so each column reference remains unambiguous.
+2. **match predicate scoping** – `RelationService.match` should introduce a scoped alias for the joined relation (or reuse the alias produced in step 1) and rewrite the provided predicate to target that alias before adding it to the ON/WHERE clause, ensuring `like`, `eq`, etc. refer to the aliased table rather than the root table.